climate-tech-handbook/climate-tech-handbook/README.md

 [![Climate Tech Handbook - logo - small - full color](https://user-images.githubusercontent.com/1459051/233495668-13a7bc63-28b2-444f-8827-765edb7bc0e8.png)](https://climatetechhandbook.com)

-This is brand spanking new!
-Please be kind.
+## Our Mission:

+To build the world's most accessible and accurate resource for anyone using technology to address our climate emergency.

 ## Contribute:

+Please [start a Discussion thread](https://github.com/orgs/climate-tech-handbook/discussions/new/choose) and we can talk about the best ways you can help out.

+If you prefer a private email, send it to feedback@climatetechhandbook.com

+**We need:**

+* Content writers
+* Data analysts
+* Financial contribuors
+* Business advisors for financial sustainability
+* People who love making cool things with data

+## Installation instructions

+This project is built with [Material for MKDocs](https://squidfunk.github.io/mkdocs-material) - an advanced theme for the [MKDocs](https://www.mkdocs.org/) static site generator.

-_If you are a beginner to git, GitHub, Python etc. and these instructions are confusing, please email feedback@climatetechhandbook.com._
+_If you are a beginner to git, GitHub, Python, Terminal commands, and these instructions are confusing or don't work, please [file an Issue](https://github.com/climate-tech-handbook/climate-tech-handbook/issues/new)_

-_I'm still working on the Beginner's Guide._

 ---

-Make sure you have Python and Pip installed.
+Make sure you have Python and Pip installed by typing `python3 --version` and `pip --version` in your Terminal ("Command Prompt" for Windows Users).

-This project is built with [Material for MKDocs](https://squidfunk.github.io/mkdocs-material) - an advanced theme for the [MKDocs](https://www.mkdocs.org/) static site generator.
+If you don't have Python or Pip installed, use the [Mac](#mac-users) or [Windows](#windows-users) instructions below.

 Run `pip install mkdocs-material`